-(I) How to avoid inappropriate relationships with inmates.
+(I) How to avoid inappropriate relationships with incarcerated persons.

-Training shall be tailored according to the sex of the inmates at the facility.
-Staff should receive additional training on security measures and the separation of male and female populations in the same facility if inmates have been reassigned from a facility that houses only male or female inmates.
+Training shall be tailored according to the gender of the incarcerated persons at the facility.
+Staff should receive additional training on security measures and the separation of multiple gendered populations in the same facility if incarcerated persons have been reassigned from a facility that houses only a single gender incarcerated person population.

 Training should include written testing to validate knowledge and understanding of the material.
-The Training Coordinator shall document, through signature or electronic verification, that staff, volunteers and contractors have received and understand the training.
+The Training Coordinator shall document, through signature or electronic verification, that staff, volunteers, and contractors have received and understand the training.
 The Training Unit will maintain training records on all those receiving training in accordance with procedures developed by the Training Coordinator.